Our research and coaching sessions with kids, adolescents and their parents led to some surprising conclusions:

 We need to come alongside our kids and help rebuild their confidence one step at a time by drawing on their internal desire to succeed.
 It is critical that we do not fall back into the old approaches and pressure that trigger opposition and bring back to the surface the pool of negative feelings that lead to demotivation.

 Youth in such a position are apt to become defensive, as they cannot take one more negative about themselves; they quickly revert to the motivation patterns already in place.
-At the core of the Secrets of Influential Parenting is a perspective approach and set of tools that help parents alter their approach.
+At the core of the Secrets of Influential Parenting is a perspective, approach and set of tools that help parents alter their approach to align with the changes that occur in the adolescent brain.
 Parents learn to draw upon internal desire rather than rely on the external motivation tactics they believe are the best way to parent, but backfire with this generation of youth.